 Yawning Chasm is Galway folk singer Aaron Coyne.
 He describes the differences between releasing his music himself on Bandcamp and on Rusted Rail.
-Music from Cubs and Phantom Dog Beneath The Moon is also heard on this episode.
+Music from Cubs is also heard on this episode.

 Episode 6 will be aired at 13.00 on Monday 27th May and repeated at 13.00 on Wednesday 29th May on RTÉ 2XM.